Just another teenager, going through a phase.

 Like ToyBiz's Kitty, this one is made on a reused body with a few new pieces.
 The toy represents the costume

 she wore during All-New X-Men, which looks a lot like the traditional X-Men uniform, with a dark body and a yellow stripe down the center.
-She gets new forearms so she can have the gloves with a split at the top, a new chest that's molded with flared shoulders and a definite edge that makes the yellow portion feel like something worn above the blue.
+She gets new forearms so she can have the gloves with a split at the top, a new chest that's molded with flared shoulders and a definite edge that makes the yellow portion feel like something worn above the black.
 She also gets a new belt, which has the red and black X-logo buckle, but instead of a solid belt coming off that, it's two thin bands that create the "frame" of a belt (for lack of a better term).
 It all comes together to re-create the comic look very nicely.

 Kitty moves like all the rest